 The most common fishing line is monofilament.
-Other popular materials are braid, fluorocarbon, and steel or leadcore wire.
+Other popular materials are braid (we recommend braid), fluorocarbon, and steel or leadcore wire.
 For the purposes of this article, we won’t go into detail about each kind of fishing line.
 Lines come in different strengths, measured by “pound test” (abbreviated lb. on the package).
 Start simple.
 If you want to go fishing, pickup some 6-10 pound test monofilament (aka mono) fishing line and move on to your next item.

 You need something at the end of your line that actually hooks the fish so you can fight it and bring it in.
 The most basic fishing setup would be a single hook that you connect some live bait (worm or minnow) to.
 We’ll pretend we’re going bluegill fishing from shore at a local lake, and we just got some 8lb mono.
 Now we need about a size 2 to 6 hook (I won’t get into hook sizes in this article).
 Get a pack of Aberdeen or just some regular bait-holder hooks.

 You need some bait on your hook, otherwise your setup so far is just litter in the water.
 Worms and minnows are the most popular live baits for fishing.
 It’s also a great idea to use artificial lures.
 For now, we’ll keep it simple and assume we’re going to catch bluegills on a hook and worm setup.
 Buy a dozen night crawlers (aka “crawlers”).
 Pinch about 1.5-2” off and thread it onto the hook.
 Good to go!